-- Add and manage QR codes
+- Create and manage QR codes

-- Improve your local search listings on Google
+- Improve Google local search

-- Add location maps
+- Add a map of your business location

 - Post your posts automatically on social pages like Facebook, Twitter, YouTube, Pinterest and many others

-- And hundreds of other features!
+- And so many other features!

-For example, your visitors can:
+For example, your visitors can easily:

-- Contact you using contact forms
+- Contact you via contact forms

 - And so much more …

-One last thing about plugins:
+One last thing about WP plugins: